mchoblet/ensemblefilters/README.md

 # Literature
 [1] Sanita Vetra-Carvalho et al. State-of-the-art stochastic data assimilation methods for high-dimensional non-Gaussian problems.
 Tellus A: Dynamic Meteorology and Oceanography, 70(1):1445364, 2018. https://doi.org/10.1080/16000870.2018.1445364
 The authors have implemented most of the functions for the sangema project in Fortran and in julia language.
-I have not checked this code in detail: https://sourceforge.net/projects/sangoma/, https://github.com/Alexander-Barth/DataAssim.jlts
+I have not checked their code in detail: https://sourceforge.net/projects/sangoma/, https://github.com/Alexander-Barth/DataAssim.jlts